relizaio/rearm-ado-extension/overview.md

 # ReARM CLI Tasks for Azure DevOps

-This extension provides a pipeline task to download and install the ReARM CLI tool.
+This extension provides pipeline tasks to download and use the ReARM CLI tool.

-## Features
+## Tasks

+### RearmCliInstall

+Downloads and installs the ReARM CLI.

-- Downloads the ReARM CLI from CloudFront CDN
+- Downloads from CloudFront CDN
 - Supports both Windows and Linux agents
 - Automatically detects the agent OS and downloads the appropriate binary
-- Sets the `RearmCli` variable for use in subsequent pipeline steps
 - Adds ReARM CLI to PATH

+### RearmSyncBranches

+Synchronizes repository branches with ReARM.

 ## Usage

+### Install ReARM CLI

 ```yaml
 steps: